-The Smalltail Wrasse (Pseudojuloides cerasinus) is also known as the Smalltail Pencil Wrasse.
+The Smalltail Wrasse (Pseudojuloides polackorum) is also known as the Smalltail Pencil Wrasse.
 While not a common wrasse on Tanzanian main reefs, neither are they that rare.
 They tend to favor mixed rubble areas below 20 meters and if one dives in these areas one will see them.
 They obtain their name from their relatively small tail.
-The fishes in the Western Indian Ocean may be a sub species or separate species.

 The males are far more colorful and the body is a light green colour, darker on the dorsal area and lightening towards the stomach.
 The yellow bar over the eye is still present and there are two light blue lines running longitudinally down the body.
 In the males the area between the two stripes is an orange colour in East Africa.
 On the rear of the caudal fin there is a thick black line with a thin light blue line alongside it.
 They grow up to 12 cm in ength.